OpenCSGs/csghub-installer/README.md

 - **redis**: Provides high-performance cache and data storage services.
 - **casdoor**: Responsible for user identity authentication and authorization, and cooperates with **csghub_user** to complete user management.
 - **coredns**: Used to resolve CSGHub's internal DNS requests, such as the internal domain name resolution used in Knative Serving.
-- **Temporal**: Asynchronous task management service, used to execute time-consuming tasks, such as resource synchronization tasks.
+- **temporal**: Asynchronous task management service, used to execute time-consuming tasks, such as resource synchronization tasks.
 - **fluentd**: A flexible log collection and processing framework that aggregates and forwards application logs for real-time monitoring, analysis, and troubleshooting.